 Perhaps most importantly, this internship taught me more than I’d even known about the way I work, how I manage tasks, and what I need in a job to get totally engaged in what I’m producing to do a good job.

 Overall, it was a really great experience and I’m so happy that I have the opportunity to become more involved in this venture as it grows into something even more interesting.
-Thank you Sprk’d for teaching me so much and promising to teach me more in the coming months.
+Thank you to the team at Sprk’d for teaching me so much and promising to teach me even more in the coming months.
 Get Sprk’d!